-- Such amount will be released on any Distribution Date to the Liquidity Provider to the extent that such amount exceeds the Required Amount. - Any portion of such amount withdrawn from the Cash Collateral Account for such Certificates to pay interest on such Certificates will be treated in the same way as Interest Drawings. - The balance of such amount will be invested in Eligible Investments.
+- Such amount will be released on any Distribution Date to the Liquidity Provider to the extent that such amount exceeds the Required Amount. - Any portion of such amount withdrawn from the Cash Collateral Account for such Certificates to pay interest on such Certificates will be treated in the same way as Interest Drawings.
+S-55

+- The balance of such amount will be invested in certain specified eligible investments.